-The W-2 form is a United States federal wage and tax statement that an employer must give to each employee and, also send to the Internal Revenue Service (IRS) every year.
-As a City Government Employee, your W-2 Wage and Tax Statement itemizes your total annual wages and the amount of taxes withheld from your paycheck.
+The W-2 form is a United States federal wage and tax statement that an employer must give to each employee and also send to the Social Security Administration (SSA) every year.
+Your W-2 Wage and Tax Statement itemizes your total annual wages and the amount of taxes withheld from your paycheck.

 This is the calendar year covered by the W-2.

 You receive three copies of your W-2: